Grease 2: Plot

-A new arrival comes in the form of clean-cut British student Michael Carrington (a cousin of Sandy Olsson from the previous film).
-He is introduced to the school atmosphere by Frenchy, who agreed to help show Michael around.
-Frenchy has returned to Rydell to obtain her diploma so she can start her own cosmetics company.
-Michael eventually meets Stephanie and quickly becomes smitten with her.
+Clean-cut British student Michael Carrington (a cousin of Sandy Olsson from the previous film) is introduced to the atmosphere by former Pink Lady Frenchy, who offers to orientate him.
+She has returned to Rydell to obtain her diploma so she can start her own cosmetics company (as preluded with "Beauty School Dropout" in the previous film).
+Michael eventually meets Stephanie, and quickly becomes smitten with her.

-At the local bowling alley, a game ("Score Tonight") turns sour from the animosity between Johnny and Stephanie.
-Stephanie retaliates by kissing the next man who walks in the door, who happens to be Michael.
-Bemused by this unexpected kiss, Michael falls in love with Stephanie.
-He asks her out, but learns she has a very specific vision of her ideal man ("Cool Rider").
-After realizing how he can win her affection, Michael gets to work on acquiring a motorcycle.
-Michael begins to covertly accept payments from the T-Birds to write their term papers and uses the cash to buy a motorcycle.
-Substitute teacher Mr. Stuart leads a rousing biology lesson ("Reproduction").
+At the local bowling alley, a game between both cliques ("Score Tonight") turns hostile between Johnny and Stephanie, culminating in him kissing her friend Paulette Rebchuck.
+In retaliation, Stephanie kisses the next man who walks in the door, who happens to be Michael.
+Bemused by the unexpected kiss, Michael asks her out the next day at an audition for the upcoming school talent show, but learns she has standards for her ideal suitor ("Cool Rider").
+Attempting to appropriately attain her affection, Michael starts covertly selling completed homework assignments and term papers to the academically-challenged T-Birds to save enough money for a motorcycle.
+Meanwhile, substitute teacher Mr. Stuart leads a rousing biology lesson ("Reproduction").

-A rival gang called the Cycle Lords (including members of the defunct Scorpions) led by Leo Balmudo, surprise the T-Birds at the bowling alley.
-Before the fight starts, a lone mysterious biker appears (actually Michael in disguise), defeats the enemy gang, and disappears into the night ("Who's That Guy?").
-Stephanie is fascinated with the stranger.
-Meanwhile, T-Bird Louis attempts to trick his sweetheart, Pink Lady Sharon, into losing her virginity to him by taking her to a fallout shelter and faking a nuclear attack ("Let's Do It for Our Country").
+Rival motorcycle gang the Cycle Lords, led by Leo "Craterface" Balmudo, surprises the T-Birds at the bowling alley.
+Before a fight ensues, a lone, mysterious "Cool Rider" arrives, defeats the enemy gang, and disappears into the night ("Who's That Guy?"), astounding Stephanie.
+Meanwhile, T-Bird Louis DiMucci attempts to trick his sweetheart, Pink Lady Sharon Cooper, into losing her virginity to him by taking her to a fallout shelter and faking a nuclear attack ("Let's Do It for Our Country").

-The next evening while working at a gas station/garage, Stephanie is surprised again by the Cool Rider, and they enjoy a romantic twilight motorcycle ride, which includes a kiss.
-Just as Michael is about to reveal his identity, they are interrupted by the arrival of the T-Birds and Pink Ladies.
-Before Michael departs, he tells Stephanie that he will see her at the school talent show.
-Johnny, enraged by Stephanie's new romance, threatens to fight the Cool Rider if he sees him with her again.
-The Pink Ladies walk away haughtily, but this has little effect on the T-Birds' self-confidence ("Prowlin'").
+While Stephanie is working at her after-school job as an automobile mechanic at her family's gas station/auto garage, the Cool Rider surprises her with a romantic twilight motorcycle ride to a hilltop.
+Before he can reveal his identity, the T-Birds and Pink Ladies interrupt them, and he vows to reunite with her at the talent show.
+Johnny, enraged by Stephanie's new romance, threatens physical violence towards the Cool Rider if her new relationship continues.
+The Pink Ladies depart haughtily, ignoring the T-Birds' self-confidence ("Prowlin'").